dcaohuu18/XTERN-data-science/README.md

 # XTERN-data-science

 This is my work in response to the assessment prompt for the Data Science role of XTERN 2019.
 Please see the getting-insights notebook first before looking at the charging-stratergy.
+There's also an extension where I identify where to set up the charging stations (See the charging-stations notebook)

 Here's the prompt: